top of page

 All participants in the 4-mile AND 1-mile must register.
 Registration is completely free.

-DEADLINE: Sunday, July 2, 2023
+DEADLINE: Tuesday, July 2, 2024

 REGISTRATION

-The image shows a rendering of what this year's shirt will look like (not an exact representation).
-Available in sizes Youth Small-Adult XXXL.
+This year's t-shirt is PRE-ORDER ONLY and features our 30th anniversary logo on the front with the First Amendment text on the back.
+The image on the left shows a rendering of what this year's shirt will look like (not an exact representation).

 Click here to shop shirts from previous years.